- National Statistic: No

 The subnational trade publication was developed to provide a breakdown of UK trade to a regional level.
 The International Monetary Fund's (IMF's) balance of payments manual sixth edition (BPM6) describes the goods and services account as overseas transactions in items that are outcomes of production activities.Back to table of contents

-Subnational trade was developed to help users understand regional trading patterns.
-More users have requested regional trade estimates since the announcement of EU exit and in 2019, the government's levelling up agenda.
+Subnational trade was developed to help users understand patterns of international trade of nations and regions within the UK.
+Users have requested regional trade estimates since the announcement of EU exit and the government's levelling up agenda.

 The UK economic territory excludes the Channel Islands and the Isle of Man, which have their own fiscal and monetary authorities.
 All information in the subnational trade publication is on a balance of payments (BoP) basis.

 The main users of the subnational trade publication are: